chris-canipe/attributarchy/README.md

 ## TODO

-1. Allow the partial directory to be configured, e.g., specify a shared directory that is not tied to controller's view paths.
 1. Search all view paths -- not just the first.
 1. Allow an attributarchy to be defined without an accompanying partial, i.e., it's for grouping only -- there's nothing to display.